 If you’re planning to propose and you’re still on the fence with this decision, we’ve got your back.
-We’ve put together five reasons why you should still ask the parents before proposing.
+Whether you can do it in person or distance requires a phone call for the father’s blessing, there’s certainly some value in getting your partner’s family on board before you propose.
+We’ve put together five reasons why you should still ask your partner’s parents before proposing.

-Choosing to marry someone is a weighty decision!
-Including the parents on this decision shows that you respect them and their opinion.
+Choosing to go forward with a marriage proposal is a weighty decision!
+Including the parents in this decision shows that you respect them and their opinions.
 They know their child the best, and they have lots of wisdom and knowledge that they can give you.
 Asking them beforehand shows that you recognize this and hold them in high regard.

-If her family is more traditional, not asking her dad may cause some friction before you even say I do.
-Her family may feel left out of the situation, and feel even more distant from the groom if they don’t know him well.
+If your future bride’s family is more traditional, not asking for her dad’s permission may cause some friction before you even say I do.
+Her family may feel left out of the situation, and feel even more distant from their future son-in-law if they don’t know him well.
 Parents who feel that they are “losing” their child may appreciate being included in such a big decision.

 It’s no secret that parents love to be in on surprises.
-Asking for permission before proposing gives them a heads up, and you can include them in the proposal surprise.
+Asking for permission before proposing gives them a heads-up, and you can include them in the proposal surprise.
+Your future father-in-law or mother-in-law will certainly appreciate being a part of this monumental occasion.
 They might be the help you need to pull off a big day for your future spouse.
 They’ll appreciate being included on a special day as well!